top of page

 The results of the survey indicate that more people would swim and paddle in the river if it was clean, clear of obstacles and had easier access in and out of the water.
 Current users of the river appreciate the natural state of the river, so a full swimming-pool type development (as used to be the case in the past – with changing rooms and diving boards etc) is not needed or wanted by respondents.

-As a result of the survey,we are focussing on renewing Longbridges as a safe swimming place while maintaining its natural state and supporting wildlife would enhance the river-use.
-We are be campaigning for the Council to reinstate the facilities at Longbridge for public access swimming.
+We are focussing on renewing Longbridges as a safe swimming place while maintaining its natural state and supporting wildlife would enhance the river-use.
 This area has been used for swimming for 150 years and it’s high time it was given back to the public, who are increasingly looking to make the most of every precious green space.
-In addition to the pursuit of designated bathing water status for our river, we will be asking the Council to clean up Longbridges and ensure that access and egress is safe and well positioned.
+In addition to the pursuit of designated bathing water status for our river, we are asking the Council to clean up Longbridges and ensure that access and egress is safe and well positioned.

 A local wild-life expert and an architect are helping us design the area to improve the biodiversity and human usage of Longbridges.
-Once we have permission from the Oxford City Council to make changes, we will invite you to help design the area.
-Look out for notices on the website this autumn!
+The Council have agreed to replace the ladders and provide a bench.

 Water quality